k2desai/system-design-notes/Reading List.md

 8. Request deduplication
 9. Usage data collection

+Availability:
+1. If S3 - deploy across different availability zones
+2. DNS will take care of routing to other region if one region is down

 ### Open Questions:
 1. What is QPS / RPS of a typical server?
 64000? - https://www.educative.io/courses/grokking-modern-system-design-interview-for-engineers-managers/requirements-of-tinyurls-design